Plant fact sheets | Field of Mars EEC

 Sydney peppermint fact sheet

-A native eucalypt with a peppermint aroma, tough leaves and tree hollows that animals use for shelter.
+A native eucalypt with peppermint-scented leaves, fibrous bark, nectar-rich flowers and hollows used by animals for shelter.

 Sydney red gum fact sheet